 EE has launched its new 4GEE Home Router, the first device from the mobile network that comes with Cat 7 Ethernet ports for connecting wired devices, and which is also a mobile Wi-Fi device and compatible with 4G+.

-The aim of the 4GEE Home Router is to provide rural areas of the UK and Ireland, which can't get traditional broadband internet connections, with fast download speeds thanks to EE’s 4G network.
+The aim of the 4GEE Home Router is to provide rural areas of the UK and Ireland, which can't get traditional broadband deals, with fast download speeds thanks to EE’s 4G network.
 Up to 32 devices will be able to connect to a single 4GEE router, with speeds of up to 90Mbps.

 According to a report by Open Signal, 904,000 homes in the UK have an internet connection slower than 10Mbps, while EE’s 4G network provides average download speeds of 30Mbps.